 Typically, water is enough to clean the wood surface.
 Application of paste wax every three months will help maintain the original look of the wood.
 Before using any other product on your furniture, test a small, inconspicuous area to make sure that your finish won't deteriorate or soften.
 Wipe polish or cleaners in the direction of the grain.
 Do not use any products that contain silicone.
 Silicone can damage the finish by softening it.
 Avoid products not labeled specifically for wood finish care.

-The Ferpas Planter is a mosaic made from salvaged hardwood, arranged together to form these unique pieces.
-The Ferpas Planter can be made to order in various shapes and dimensions.
+The Ferpas Wall Sculpture is a mosaic made from salvaged wood and polished aluminum, arranged together to form these unique pieces.
+The Ferpas Wall Sculpture can be made to order in various shapes and dimensions.

 Estimated delivery 2 – 3 weeks